DeepFuse-MMIF/deepfuse/README.md

 4. ⚠️ **Do not close the Command Prompt** while using the application (it keeps the server running).

 ## [Video Demonstration](https://www.loom.com/share/92a9a92958354d278b89b57373503f95?sid=8631f864-301d-4d75-980b-9a232a2005d5)
-**A quick video walkthrough is provided to help you understand how to use this product effectively.**
+**A quick video walkthrough is provided to help you understand how to use this product effectively after following the steps above.**

 # About DeepFuse
 **DeepFuse** is a platform that provides the next-generation technique for registering and fusing multi-modal images in real-world medical applications.